metamath/lamp-guide/docs/index.md

 This dialogue has the following options:

-Root statements‡ ("first level" and "other levels"):
+Root statements ("first level" and "other levels"):
-These let you select which statements‡ (if any) currently in the proof may be used (that is, derived from).
+These let you select which steps (if any) currently in the proof may be used (that is, derived from).
 If a statement‡ isn't selected it will *not* be considered when creating the proof.
-The "First level" option selects the statements‡ that may be used to directly prove the statement being proved, while "other levels" selects the statements‡ that may be used beyond this level.
+The "First level" option selects the statements‡ that may be used to directly prove the root statement being proved, while "other levels" selects the statements‡ that may be used beyond this level.
 We can select "all" (all statements‡ may be used),